 This article is about creatine and cognitive function.
-For information on creatine and athletic performance see Vegan Weightlifting: What Does the Science Say?
+For information on creatine and athletic performance see Weightlifting for Vegans.

 The findings herein presented also cast doubt on the ability of creatine supplementation to effectively increase brain creatine/PCr [phosphorylcreatine] content in healthy individuals, regardless of their…dietary patterns.
 At least, it is safe to conclude that the supplementation protocol employed in this study, which is able to promote muscle creatine/PCr loading, failed to produce any increase in brain PCr, indicating that higher-dose and/or longer-duration protocols must be developed to optimize brain creatine/PCr accumulation.